AD-Vega/rtl-power-fftw/doc/rtl_power_fftw.1.md

 `-d <device index>`,  `--device <device index>`
 :   RTL-SDR device index of the device used for the measurement.

+`-e <duration>`,  `--session-duration <duration>`
+:   Similar to `--continue`, but with limited duration.
+The program will repeat the same set of measurements until the time is up.
+The ongoing frequency scan is always completed so the actual running time might exceed the specified duration, especially if large frequency spans are used.
+For argument format, see the `--time` option.

 `-f <Hz|Hz:Hz>`,  `--freq <Hz|Hz:Hz>`
 :   Center frequency of the receiver or the frequency range to scan.
 A number can be followed by a `k`, `M` or `G` multiplier, meaning that the frequency is expressed in kilohertz, megahertz or gigahertz.
 Frequency range consists of lower and upper bound, separated with colon.

 `-g <1/10th of dB>`,  `--gain <1/10th of dB>`
 :   Receiver gain, expressed in tenths of a decibel (e.g., 100 means 10 dB).

+`-l`,  `--linear`
+:   Output linear power values instead of logarithmic.

 `-n <repeats>`,  `--repeats <repeats>`
 :   Number of spectra to average (incompatible with `-t`).